JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ```

 So when you use closures, you should be careful of the accidental boxing, since it can inhibit the speed of code. **This is a big deal in Multithreadding and in automatic differentiation**, both heavily uses closures.
-You can track the discussion (here)[https://github.com/JuliaLang/julia/issues/15276].
+You can track the discussion [here](https://github.com/JuliaLang/julia/issues/15276).

 ## NamedTuples are more efficient that Dicts
-It happens a lot in scientific code, that some experiments has many parameters.
+It happens a lot in scientific code, that some experiments have many parameters.
 It is therefore very convenient to store them in `Dict`, such that when adding a new parameter, we do not have to go over all defined functions and redefine them.

 Imagine that we have a (nonsensical) simulation like
 ```julia